Mustafaibra/-Rock-Paper-and-Scissor-lizard-and-spock/README.md

-# -Rock-Paper-and-Scissor-lizard-and-spock
+# 🚀 Rock-Paper-and-Scissor-lizard-and-spock

-this repo for creating  Rock Paper and Scissor + lizard and spock game with js
+a game of five selections